Search Results for

 How to amend multiple Chart of Accounts

-Amend Chart of Accounts
+Amend multiple Chart of Accounts

 The Amend option allows the user to amend the codes for multiple accounts at one time.